Proper pipetting: 10 tips on how to pipette

 - How to aspirate: Aspirate by immersing the tips just below the liquid’s surface (2-3 mm)

 - Touch off after dispense: Touch off after each dispense when removing the pipette from the target vessel

-- Pre-wet: Pre-wet by aspirating and dispensing the nominal volume 3 times
+- Pre-wet: Pre-wet the pipette tip by aspirating and dispensing the nominal volume 3 times

-- Optimize the volume range: Pipette within the optimal volume range (35-100 % of the nominal volume for air displacement pipettes)
+- Optimize the volume range: Pipette within the optimal volume range or your pipette (35-100 % of the nominal volume for air displacement pipettes)

 - Discard first and last dispense: When dispensing multiple aliquots, it is recommended to discard the first and last dispense of the series

 - Viscous liquids: Pipette viscous liquids at slower speeds and in "Reverse pipet" mode

 - Volatile liquids: Pipette volatile liquids quickly and in "Reverse pipet" mode